okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 Course requirements
 ___________________

-A gentle Introduction to descriptive analysis builds on two earlier School of Data courses:
+A gentle introduction to exploring and understanding your data builds on two earlier School of Data courses:

 #. `Data Fundamentals`_, which covers the basics of data, and how to work with a spreadsheet.
 #.
 A `Gentle Introduction to Cleaning Data`_, which looks at the four most common ways that data gets messy and dirty, and outlines practical solutions to them using a spreadsheet.